 1. Change Your Driving Habits

 You can increase your gas mileage and save money by easing up on the accelerator and giving your brakes a break.
-If you have cruise control, use it on the highway and you will increase your gas mileage.
-Around town, try not to idle if at all possible, slow down gradually to stop and ease on the brakes, and accelerate slowly from a dead stop.
-These small changes in your driving habits will save you money on gas and your bill noticeably.
+If you have cruise control, use it on the highway to increase your gas mileage.
+Around town, try not to idle if at all possible slow down gradually to stop and ease on the brakes, and accelerate slowly from a dead stop.
+These small changes in your driving habits will noticeably save you money on gas.

 2. Know When to Buy Your Gas

 It would be great if gas prices changed once a month.
 Sadly, they don’t.
-However, if they are going to rise during the week, it is usually on Thursday before the weekend comes, so avoid buying gas through the weekend too if you can.
-When summer holidays where people like to drive to spend time with family and friends are approaching, like Victoria Day or Canada Day, you should gas up as far in advance of your travel as possible.
+However, if they are going to rise during the week, it’s usually on Thursday before the weekend comes, so avoid buying gas through the weekend if you can.
+When summer holidays like Victoria Day or Canada Day approach, you should gas up as far in advance as possible.
+These holiday weekends tend to be a popular time for price increases due to the number of people travelling.
 Gas prices go up when demand is expected to go up.

-There are many apps that can help you to find the cheapest gas possible.
-But, make sure that the gas station is close to home.
+There are many apps, like Gas Buddy, that can help you to find the cheapest gas possible.
+The important thing is to make sure that the “cheap” gas station you choose is close to home.
 Never make a trip just for gas or you’ll have trouble saving money on gas.
-The amount of gas you spend getting to the pump just might eat up your savings if you get stuck in traffic or have to travel too far.
-Try to schedule fill ups around other activities, like grocery shopping.
+The amount of gas you spend on getting to the pump just might eat up your savings if you get stuck in traffic or have to travel too far.
+Try to schedule fill-ups around other activities, like grocery shopping.